chapter seventeen

 • Vendor-managed services for Airflow

-• Rolling your own deployment in a Kubernetes cluster as alternative to using a managed service
+• Rolling your own deployment in a Kubernetes cluster instead of using a managed service

 • Deployment options when deploying in a Kubernetes cluster

-Up to now, all our examples have been running on Airflow deployed on your local machine using Docker Compose.
-However, this is hardly a production-ready setup for running your pipelines outside of a development setting.
+Up to now, all our examples have run on Airflow deployed on your local machine using Docker Compose.
+This setup, however, is hardly production ready for running your pipelines outside a development setting.

-Here, we’ll explore several options for deploying Airflow in production.
-We’ll start out by exploring the vendor-managed solutions available and discuss criteria for using a vendor-managed solution instead of rolling your own.
-Afterwards, we’ll discuss how you can deploy Airflow yourself on Kubernetes.
-In this process, we’ll guide you through some of the choices you can make when rolling your own deployment.
+In this chapter, we’ll cover several options for deploying Airflow in production.
+We’ll start by exploring the vendor-managed solutions available and discuss criteria for using a vendor-managed solution instead of deploying it yourself.
+Then we’ll discuss how you can deploy Airflow on Kubernetes.
+In the process, we’ll guide you through some choices you can make during such a deployment.

 17.1 Managed Airflow